-Domestic borrowings of the Group mainly consist of loans received from the Croatian Bank for Reconstruction and Development ("HBOR") in the amount of HRK 1.5 billion (2012: HRK 2.2 billion) out of which payables under repurchase agreements with HBOR amounted to nil (2012: HRK 738 million).
+Domestic borrowings of the Group mainly consist of loans received from the Croatian Bank for Reconstruction and Development ("HBOR") in the amount of HRK 1.5 billion (2013: HRK 1.5 billion).

 In accordance with the overall agreement, borrowings from HBOR are used to fund loans to customers for eligible construction and development projects at preferential interest rates.